Power Of Attorney And HIPAA Laws

 - Giving your doctor permission to discuss medical information with your agent

 A proper estate plan depends on the language used in the document.
-Our Iowa attorneys can help you craft your estate plan to protect your rights and wishes, while still giving your agent the power to act for you.
+Mr. Janssen can help you craft your estate plan to protect your rights and wishes while still giving your agent the power to act for you.

 Establishing your estate plan is not something you should delay.
-At Janssen Law, PLC, our lawyers are committed to facilitating the estate planning process.
-We are here to take the burden off your shoulders.
-Contact us by email or by calling 515-421-9068 to arrange your free consultation at our Des Moines offices today.
+Attorney Dallas Janssen is committed to facilitating the estate planning process.
+He is here to take the burden off your shoulders.
+Contact him by email or by calling 844-879-2839 to arrange your free consultation at the firm’s Des Moines office today.